Marriage Visitor Visa: Get Married in the UK

 Section B: UK Marriage Visitor Visa Conditions

-Under the Marriage Visitor Visa, you are permitted to marry or enter into a civil partnership in the UK within six months of arriving.
+Under the Marriage Visitor visa, also known as the Marriage Visitor visa UK, you are permitted to marry or enter into a civil partnership in the UK within six months of arriving.
 The ceremony must take place at a licensed venue.
 You can also travel through the UK in transit to another country.

-A Marriage Visitor Visa will also not permit you to switch to a different visa category while in the UK, nor to extend your visa.
+A Marriage Visitor visa will also not permit you to switch to a different visa category while in the UK.
 You will be required to leave the UK and return home to apply for a different type of visa once your existing visa expires.

-As a Marriage Visitor Visa holder, you will also not be allowed to work, access public funds, or study for more than 30 days (although studying cannot be your primary reason for travel) during your stay.
+As a Marriage Visitor visa holder, you will also not be allowed to work, access public funds, or study for more than 30 days.
+Any study must be incidental and not the primary reason for your visit.

 Section C: Marriage Visitor Visa Requirements